Great Comet of 1811: Allusions in culture

-The year 1811 turned out to be particularly fine for wine production, and merchants marketed "Comet Wine" at high prices for many years afterwards.
+The year 1811 proved to be particularly favorable for wine production, and merchants marketed "Comet Wine" at high prices for many years afterwards.
 The film Year of the Comet, a 1992 romantic comedy adventure film, is based on this premise and tells the story of the pursuit of a contemporarily discovered bottle of wine from the year of the Great Comet, bottled for Napoleon.
-The film stars Penelope Ann Miller, Tim Daly and French film actor Louis Jourdan (his last film before retiring).
+The film stars Penelope Ann Miller, Tim Daly, and French film actor Louis Jourdan (his last film before retiring).